zachlewis/mold/README.md

 It automates the process from installing dependencies and testing to packaging and publishing your image to a registry.

 Mold starts by creating an isolated network to run your build, followed by installing your dependencies, running unit tests and building any needed binaries in a container.
-These binaries are in turn used to package the container image and publish to a registry.
+These binaries are in turn used to package the image and publish to a registry.

+Mold also helps manage versioning by leveraging git and using tags as points of reference to automate version computation and appropriately tagging images.

 ## Installation
 [Download](https://github.com/d3sw/mold/releases) the binary based on your OS.
 Once uncompressed copy it into your system PATH.